Traffic and Red Light Cameras in Miami, FL

 Every incident reported by a red light camera gets individually reviewed by an officer in the Miami Police Department.
 There can be some false positives, especially if you come close to a red light.
 If your front wheels cross the stop bar, but your back wheels don’t, the camera may take a picture, but you won’t be ticketed.

 In general, however, these cameras are accurate most of the time.
 In fact, experts estimate that at least 80 percent of incidents these cameras flag do turn out to be traffic violations.

 Who Pays for a Red Light Ticket?

 In normal traffic citation cases, the person driving the car is on the hook for any tickets they get.
 Most of the time, since the owner of the car is the one driving it, this doesn’t cause any problems.
-But red light tickets can cause a bit of confusion in this area.
+But a red light camera ticket can cause a bit of confusion in this area.